About The Lensic

 - Enriches public education by bringing more than 10,000 school children to the theater annually to see free performances of music, storytelling, and dance.

-- Subsidizes local arts organizations, including the Santa Fe Concert Association, Santa Fe Symphony, and Santa Fe Pro Musica, by covering half of the rental fee for each group that uses the theater.
+- Subsidizes local arts organizations, including Performance Santa Fe, Santa Fe Symphony, and Santa Fe Pro Musica, by covering half of the rental fee for each group that uses the theater.

 - Offers its facilities to local nonprofits for free, or at a nominal cost, helping more than 160 organizations raise $1.9 million since 2001.

-- Delivers best-in-class technical support capable of serving world-class organizations, from traveling Broadway shows to the Moscow Ballet.
+- Delivers best-in-class technical support capable of serving world-class organizations, from traveling Broadway shows to internationally acclaimed musicians and dance companies.

 - Sponsors a technical internship and scholarship program to train Northern New Mexico high school students in theatrical arts.